 Once we’ve mapped out the top people in any field online, Little Bird offers a number of tools for engaging with those leaders in your field of interest.
-One of the most interesting is our Compare page, which you can find in the orange menu labeled Tools on each report.
+One of the most interesting is our Compare page (now renamed Discover Connections), which you can find in the orange menu labeled Tools on each report.

 Enter any Twitter username on that page and Little Bird will show you the connections between that person and the list of industry leaders we discovered.